sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 wasm-pack build --target web
 ```

-You'll then need run the WASM code in an ES6 Module:
+You'll then need to run the WASM code in an ES6 Module:

 ```html
 <!DOCTYPE html>